-Leadership trainer & speaker with
+Leadership coach & speaker with

 20+ years in the Corporate world predominantly in the USA.
 He inspires others towards excellence and high performance.